Research has shown people with certain risk factors have a higher chance of developing colon cancer before age 50.

-If you’re experiencing pain, bleeding or other symptoms, talk to your doctor right away.
+If you’re experiencing pain, bleeding or other symptoms, be brave and talk to your doctor right away.

 About 10% of the population has a first degree relative with colon cancer.